 What does a table read achieve?

-- Brings together creative, financial, and production personnel.
+- Brings together the creative, financial, and production personnel.

 - Allows for a critique of the script.